 Shelf Drilling (SHLLF) Receives a Hold from Kepler Capital

-In a report issued on March 1, Kevin Roger from Kepler Capital maintained a Hold rating on Shelf Drilling (SHLLF), with a price target of NOK3.00.
+Kepler Capital analyst Kevin Roger maintained a Hold rating on Shelf Drilling (SHLLF) on March 8 and set a price target of NOK3.00.
 The company’s shares closed last Friday at $0.32.

+According to TipRanks.com, Roger is a 5-star analyst with an average return of 25.4% and a 68.6% success rate.
+Roger covers the Industrial Goods sector, focusing on stocks such as BW Offshore, CGG Veritas, and TechnipFMC.

 Currently, the analyst consensus on Shelf Drilling is a Hold with an average price target of $0.35.